rchatterjee/web-app-for-FJC/README.md

 Currently, we have already implement a template front end design and a backend for register and login functions.
 As for the front end design, it is only basic HTML and CSS.
 For our backend, we implemented it in Node.js with Express and MongoDB, also we have a simple front end written in AngularJS.

 _Front End:_
+Our front end design is cuurently implemented in HTML/CSS and pure Javascript, no advance framework is being used.
+For now, our interface design contains mainly two parts, 1) The information pages that provide various resources and information that users might need, including locations of Family Justice Centers, testimonials, technology tips for using the app safely, etc.
+2) The OCDV portal that users can log in, upload and manage their records of incidences, evidences of being abused, and keep track of their court days, etc.

+We are also working on a new design with improved user experience.
+This version is currently in prototype.
+Please contact Yan (yj334@cornell.edu) for more information.

 _Back End:_
 According to what we get from Family Justice Center (FJC), we have implemented a completed register, login and authenticate functions, where the user information will be written into MongoDB "mongodb://localhost:27017/meanauth".
 For now we only ask for users' email, name and password (which has been encrypted for security reason).